 Combined Maximum Out-of-Pocket Amount - This is the most you will pay in a year for all Part A and Part B services from both network (preferred) providers and out-of-network (non-preferred) providers.
-See Chapter 4, Section 1.2 for information about your combined maximum out-of-pocket amount.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
+See Chapter 4, Section 1.3 for information about your combined maximum out-of-pocket amount.